jengo/django/README.md

 That will build a temporary build container with all the required Python libraries and utilities to build your project.
 After Django creates the project a few files will be generated from templates.
 Such as the required docker configs, nginx configs, Makefile for project and replacement settings.py file.
 The new settings.py file will use docker to grab the config settings, including database credentials.

+All of those generated files will leave in ./build.
+This script will also automagically create a git repo and add the files into it.
+From there, only the files in build are needed moving forward.
+The jengo django checkout is a one time used app.

+Keep in mind the repo that is created does not have a remote origin!
+You must add this after and push these new files.